ffund/tcp-ip-essentials/lab-multicast-basic/simple.md

 **Lab report**: Explain which hosts responded to the `ping` in each instance, and why.

-**Lab report**: Show the output of `ip maddr` on juliet, before and after you started the `iperf` server.
+**Lab report**: Show the output of `ip maddr show dev eth1` on juliet, before and after you used `smcroutectl join`.
 What IPv4 multicast groups is juliet a member of in each case?
 Explain.